-Intra-Uterine Insemination (IUI) is a common method of infertility treatment that places sperm directly into a woman’s uterus.
+Intra-Uterine Insemination (IUI), also known as artificial insemination, is a common method of infertility treatment that places sperm directly into a woman’s uterus.
 In the United States, IUI success rates are high, making this advanced procedure a good choice for many couples.

 When is IUI Successfully Used?

 There are a number of fertility treatments that are available to infertile couples looking to become pregnant.
 Each is useful in different situations, and couples can find higher success rates with IUI if one of these factors is present: